tracee/tracee/context-logger/README.md

 | FULL     | Outputs almost everything available to the handlers - even security related data, therefore this profile shouldn't be used in production environments  |
 | CUSTOM   | Allows you to use a custom profile.
 Custom profiles are defined by adding a file named **TraceeContextLoggerCustomProfile.properties**.
 Please copy and customize existing profiles offered by the context-logger-impl project |

+You can combine those configurations in any way you want.
+The settings will be applied in a specific order.
+Application server wide profile selection will be overwritten by application based profile selection.
+If no profile selection is configured, basic profile will be used as default.